Processing math: 100%

 The full problem statement is archived online; in shortened form, we can consider the problem to be:

-Given a "matching" test of $n$ questions (each question maps to exactly one answer, and no two questions have the same answer), how many possible ways are there to answer at least the first $k$ questions wrong?
+Given a "matching" test of n questions (each question maps to exactly one answer, and no two questions have the same answer), how many possible ways are there to answer at least the first k questions wrong?

 It turns out that there's a really nice solution to this problem using a topic from combinatorics called "derangements."
 (Note that the problem title was a not-so-subtle hint towards the solution.)